ietf-wg-acme/acme/draft-ietf-acme-acme.md

 terms-of-service-agreed (optional, boolean):
 : Same meaning as the corresponding server field defined in {{account-objects}}

+recovery (optional, boolean):
+: If this field is present with the value "true", then the server MUST NOT create a new account if one does not already exist.
+This allows a client to look up an account URL based on an account key (see
+  {{finding-an-account-url-given-a-key}}).

 ~~~~~~~~~~
 POST /acme/new-account HTTP/1.1
 Host: example.com